Current faculty and their biographies are listed here.

 (Violin) Trained in Kodály method; plays Balkan and Greek music with the group "Musaic”; PhD in sociology.
 Dan teaches beginning students by ear, adding music reading after two or three years.
 He particularly enjoys, and finds effective, having a parent learn the violin along with the student for a time.
 A violin for loan to the parent may be available.

-(chamber music) B.M., violin, Cleveland Institute of Music; M.S., music education, Queens College CUNY; specialist in the Kato Havas New Approach to Violin Playing; HSU faculty.
-See biography on HSU Dept. of Music website.
+(chamber music) B.M., violin, Cleveland Institute of Music; M.S., music education, Queens College CUNY; specialist in the Kato Havas New Approach to Violin Playing; Humboldt faculty.
+See biography on Humboldt Dept. of Music website.

 (Violin/Viola/Guitar/Harmonium/Ensemble Coaching/Mindfulness) International performer and teacher, Post Graduate Cert. in historical performance from Koninklijk Conservatorium Den Haag, Netherlands, Member AFM Local 47 (Los Angeles, CA), and ASTA.
 HMA teacher since 1985.
 He is a Bhaktin or devotional musician, and a Samayacharin, as guided by the Himalayan Yoga Tradition, or Parampara.
 As such, Rob and his students have made the pledge to eradicate violence.
 In addition to teaching/coaching locally and abroad, Rob continues his work as a principal player with: the Portland Baroque Orchestra, Musica Angelica Baroque Orchestra, Magnificat San Francisco and the Corona Del Mar Baroque Festival Orchestra.
 Concurrently, Rob is working towards the completing of his E - 500 hr RYT certification through the Teacher Training Program of the Himalayan Yoga Tradition (AHYMSIN) with the direct guidance of his teachers, Swami Veda Bharati (Himalayan Yoga Tradition) since 1983 and Shree Vidya Chandramouli (South Indian Classical Music) since 2006, and their devotees.